estuary/flow/site/docs/overview/README.md

 You work with Flow through its intuitive web application or using the command line interface.
 The system is designed so that whole teams of data stakeholders can collaborate on the same data flows.
-Business users and analysts can configure data flows to connect disparate systems in minutes, and engineers can then refine those pipelines, troubleshoot, and configure complex transformations in their preferred environment.
+Business users and analysts can configure data flows to connect disparate systems in minutes, and engineers can then refine those data flows, troubleshoot, and configure complex transformations in their preferred environment.

 ## Real-time data and Flow

 Flow combines the easy cross-system integration of an ELT tool with a flexible streaming backbone.
-This means that your data systems – SaaS, databases, streaming, and more – are synchronized around the same datasets, which update in milliseconds.
+This means that your data systems – SaaS, databases, streaming, and more – are synchronized around the same datasets, which Flow securely stores in the cloud and updates in milliseconds.

-A few examples of what you can do with flow are:
+A few examples of what you can do with Flow:

  * Perform *change data capture* from MySQL tables into PostgreSQL or a cloud analytics warehouse
  * Fetch, transform, and load logs from cloud delivery networks (CDNs) into Elastic Search or BigQuery
  * Instrument real-time analytics over your business events, accessible from current tools like PostgreSQL or even Google Sheets
- * Capture and organize your data from your SaaS vendors (like Salesforce or Facebook), into a Parquet data lake
+ * Capture and organize your data from your SaaS vendors (like Hubspot or Facebook), into a Parquet data lake

 Under the hood, Flow comprises cloud-native streaming infrastructure, a powerful runtime for data processing, and an open-source ecosystem of pluggable connectors for integrating your existing data systems.